Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-aggressive_merges.md

     Aggressive merges
 ---

-### Aggressive merges

-> Hi, our production cluster is made of pretty beefy machines (36 cores, 1TB of RAM, large NVMe disks).
-I would like to find out what settings I can to make merging parts more efficient. right now my biggest table ends up being 3,000 parts big after I finish my 80 min ingestion, and it takes something like 4 hours for it to come down to its final state of ~20 parts.
->
->
-> Is there any way I can dedicate more resources to merging parts?
+Q: Is there any way I can dedicate more resources to the merging process when running Clickhouse on pretty beefy machines (like 36 cores, 1TB of RAM, and large NVMe disks)?
->

-Mostly you do that by changing the level of parallelism:
+Mostly such things doing by changing the level of parallelism:

  1.  `background_pool_size` - how many threads will be actually doing the merge (if you can push all the server resources to do the merges, i.e. no selects will be running - you can give all the cores to that, so try increasing to 36).
 If you use replicated table - use the same value for `max_replicated_merges_in_queue`.

  2.  `background_merges_mutations_concurrency_ratio` - how many merges will be assigned (multiplier of background_pool_size), sometimes the default (2) may work against you since it will assign smaller merges, which is nice if you need to deal with real-time inserts, but is not important it you do bulk inserts and later start a lot of merges.
 So I would try 1.

  3. `number_of_free_entries_in_pool_to_lower_max_size_of_merge` (merge_tree setting) should be changed together with background_pool_size (50-90% of that).
 "When there is less than a specified number of free entries in the pool (or replicated queue), start to lower the maximum size of the merge to process (or to put in the queue).
-This is to allow small merges to process - not filling the pool with long-running merges." .
+This is to allow small merges to process - not filling the pool with long-running merges."
 To make it really aggressive try 90-95% of background_pool_size, for ex.
-34 (so you will have 34 huge merges, and 2 small ones).
+34 (so you will have 34 huge merges and 2 small ones).

 Additionally, you can:

  - control how big target parts will be created by the merges (max_bytes_to_merge_at_max_space_in_pool)
  - disable direct io for big merges (min_merge_bytes_to_use_direct_io) - direct io is often slower (it bypasses the page cache, and it is used there to prevent pushing out the often used data from the cache by the running merge).
  - on a replicated system with slow merges and a fast network you can use execute_merges_on_single_replica_time_threshold
- - analyze if vertical or horizontal merge is better / faster for your case/schema.
-(Vertical first merges the columns from the table ORDER BY and then other columns one by another - that normally requires less ram, and keep fewer files opened, but is more complex compared to horizontal when all columns are merged simultaneously).
+ - analyze if the Vertical or Horizontal merge is better / faster for your case/schema.
+(Vertical first merges the columns from the table ORDER BY and then other columns one by another - that normally requires less ram, and keep fewer files opened, but requires more complex computations compared to horizontal when all columns are merged simultaneously).
  - if you have a lot of tables - you can give also give more resources to the scheduler (the component which assigns the merges, and do some housekeeping) - background_schedule_pool_size & background_common_pool_size
  - review the schema, especially codes/compression used (they allow to reduce the size, but often can impact the merge speed significantly).
  - try to form bigger parts when doing inserts (min_insert_block_size_bytes / min_insert_block_size_rows / max_insert_block_size)